 - Second, embrace your vulnerability.
 Some animals have surrounded themselves with hard exoskeletons for protection.
 Not humans.
 We have chosen to enjoy the immense benefits of a soft and delicate exterior.
 Similarly, we’re not always right in our attitudes and planning.
 Things go wrong.
 That’s ok.
 Be vulnerable.
 Mistakes and setbacks are loaded with learning.
 Embrace both, and bounce back stronger, like bone.

 - Yield to forces greater than your own, again, like bone.
 This seems strange advice in an article about success and determination.
 But there are forces in life that are bigger than we are.
 This may differ over time, and certainly differs between the various facets of our mental and emotional repertoire.
 I call this the art of situational yield.
+As we get older, our bones become harder.
+This may seem like an advantage.
+It is actually a disadvantage when we encounter trauma.
+Hard bones are more brittle.
+Instead of yielding to the stress, they fracture.
 While embracing an overall determination and unwillingness to give up, recognize where victory is critical, and where yielding protects you and preserves your strength for more important matters.

 - Your psyche thrives on positive thoughts.
 Feed it.
 Your cerebral cortex is under your voluntary control, and has the ability to overrule both your emotional and primitive reptilian brain.
 Actively engage in the proliferation of positive thoughts.
 Social scientists recognize that we learn helplessness.
 There are circumstances that render us impotent.
 In the third article in this series, we will look at how to recognize, avoid and even immunize yourself against this destructive tendency.